rxseven/docker-playground/README.md

 The optimized production version of Onigiri was built, packed into a standardized Docker image, and distributed to [Docker Hub](https://hub.docker.com/r/rxseven/onigiri-webapp), allowing you to easily download and run the container-based application anywhere, even on your personal laptop.

-> Onigiri was built in the **production environment** (see line 5 in [`scripts/build.js`](https://github.com/rxseven/onigiri-webapp/blob/master/scripts/build.js)), this means that all environment variables specified in [`.env.production`](https://github.com/rxseven/onigiri-webapp/blob/master/.env.production) were used when building the app.
-Therefore, all API calls will be sending to the production [Onigiri API](https://github.com/rxseven/onigiri-api) running on [https://onigiri-api.herokuapp.com](https://onigiri-api.herokuapp.com).

 ### Prerequisites

 To run Onigiri on your local machine, you don’t need to clone the entire project from GitHub repository or have the development environment fully configured.
 The only thing you need is just have [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community) *(v18.06.1\*)* installed.